d12frosted/elpa-mirror/gnu/quarter-plane-readme.txt

-This package provides Quarter Plane mode, a minor mode which provides Picture mode style editing (treating the screen as a semi-infinite quarter-plane).
-Unlike Picture mode, it is a minor mode (see the Emacs manual for the documentation of Picture mode).
-Type M-x quarter-plane-mode to enable Quarter Plane mode in the current buffer, and M-x global-quarter-plane-mode to enable it globally.

-In Quarter Plane mode, the commands `right-char', `forward-char', `previous-line', `next-line', and `mouse-set-point' are rebound to Quarter Plane commands.
+This code provides a minor mode to enable the some of picture-mode commands documented in the Emacs manual in order to treat the screen as a semi-infinite quarter-plane, without changing the buffer's major mode.

 Known issues: